freme-project/freme-project.github.io/knowledge-base/freme-for-sysadmins/use-freme-docker.md

 ## Overview

 FREME uses [Docker Compose](https://docs.docker.com/compose/) to hide the individual docker images that a FREME installation consists of from the user and to make it easier for users to install the multiple images together.
+You will install four different virtual machines in this guide.
+One runs the broker, one runs a Solr server, one runs a Virtuoso server and the forth a MySQL server.
+But you do not have to care about the individual virtual machines because the single docker-compose file orchestrates all virtual machines together.

 FREME comes in three different distributions.
 All FREME distributions contain all e-Services, all basic services and all FREME NER models.
 They differ in the amount of pre-initialized data: